TEN TIPS ON HIRING THE RIGHT PRODUCTION TEAM (Published in RESPONSE and MarcommWise Knowledge Bank)

 Make sure they agree to produce the program on a “FLAT FEE” basis and that the contract has a “NOT TO EXCEED” clause, guaranteeing there will be no hidden costs.

 How well do they understand the latest, most sophisticated production techniques?
-Do they eat, breathe and sleep the big picture (script to screen…dubs to distribution)… or are they strictly a production house who will leave you on your own to handle trafficking, dubs, digital formats, distribution, media buying, fulfillment, blended media strategies, new media, digital platforms, etc. Don’t be left holding the bag (show) when it comes to ensuring a good ROI through well-designed media plans and postlog analysis.
+Do they eat, breathe and sleep the big picture (script to screen…dubs to distribution)… or are they strictly a production house who will leave you on your own to handle trafficking, dubs, digital formats, distribution, media buying, fulfillment, blended media strategies, new media (OTT, Linear Addressable, Programmatic, VOD…), Syndication, PI, digital video distribution platforms, etc. Don’t be left holding the bag (show) when it comes to ensuring a good ROI through well-designed media plans and postlog analysis.

 Do they know the most recent legislation (such as FCC, FTC, FDA and copyright laws; royalties, etc.) or will their production make you vulnerable to potential lawsuits or governmental fines?